AnthonyJS/crazy-cards/README.md

 - Atomic design

-  I used [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) to organise the components within the `src/components` folder to help provide some structure and organisation to the components.
+  I used [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) to organise the components within the `src/components` folder to help provide structure and organisation to the components.

   - atoms
   - molecules